wahidupal/NYC_TLC_DE_Project/README.md

 CREATE DATABASE NYC_TLC;
 ```

-The pipeline organizes the warehouse into separate PostgreSQL schemas for the different processing layers
+The pipeline organizes the warehouse into separate PostgreSQL schemas for the different processing layers.

 ### 5. Configure Database Credentials